nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

 Uses the precision and the two functions provided to create a DateRange.
 You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.

-- long -> DateRangeFunc(java.lang.String: precision, java.util.function.LongUnaryOperator: lower, java.util.function.LongUnaryOperator: upper) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeFunc(String: precision, function.LongUnaryOperator: lower, function.LongUnaryOperator: upper) -> com.datastax.driver.dse.search.DateRange

-- long -> DateRangeFunc(java.lang.String: precision, java.util.function.LongFunction<java.lang.Long>: lower, java.util.function.LongFunction<java.lang.Long>: upper) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeFunc(String: precision, function.LongFunction<Long>: lower, function.LongFunction<Long>: upper) -> com.datastax.driver.dse.search.DateRange

-- long -> DateRangeFunc(java.lang.String: precision, java.util.function.Function<java.lang.Long,java.lang.Long>: lower, java.util.function.Function<java.lang.Long,java.lang.Long>: upper) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeFunc(String: precision, function.Function<Long,Long>: lower, function.Function<Long,Long>: upper) -> com.datastax.driver.dse.search.DateRange

 ## ToTimeUUIDMin

 Converts a long timestamp in epoch millis form into a Version 1 TimeUUID according to [RFC 4122](https://www.ietf.org/rfc/rfc4122.txt).
 This form uses {@link UUIDs#startOf(long)}

-- long -> ToTimeUUIDMin() -> java.util.UUID
+- long -> ToTimeUUIDMin() -> UUID

 ## StringDateWrapper

 This function wraps an epoch time in milliseconds into a String as specified in the format.
 The valid formatters are documented at @see [DateTimeFormat API Docs](https://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html)

-- long -> StringDateWrapper(java.lang.String: format) -> java.lang.String
+- long -> StringDateWrapper(String: format) -> String

 ## DateRangeOnOrAfter

 Takes an input as a reference point in epoch time, and converts it to a DateRange, with the lower bounds set to the lower bound of the precision and millisecond provided, and with no upper bound.
 You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.

-- long -> DateRangeOnOrAfter(java.lang.String: precision) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeOnOrAfter(String: precision) -> com.datastax.driver.dse.search.DateRange
   - *example:* `DateRangeOnOrAfter('millisecond')}`
   - *Convert the incoming millisecond to an match any time on or after*
   - *example:* `DateRangeOnOrAfter('minute')}`